What does r mean in math

 Whole Numbers

-All natural numbers including 0.
+All natural numbers inclusive of 0.

 Example: 0, 3, 8